Whidbey Island Washington, Deception Pass bridge over green Pacific Northwest waters at golden hour

 All Hotels in Whidbey Island

 Ranked by overall occasion score.
-Every hotel verified, priced, and visited in 2025–2026.
+Every hotel independently verified as operating and priced for the 2026 season.

-Inn at Langley — Relais & Châteaux boutique hotel overlooking Saratoga Passage, Whidbey Island
+Inn at Langley, Relais & Châteaux boutique hotel overlooking Saratoga Passage, Whidbey Island

 #1 in Whidbey